thunderbird/developer-docs/contributing/fixing-a-bug/using-mercurial-bookmarks.md

 We can do that using `hg rebase`.

 1. Pull down any new changesets with `hg pull`.
-2. Use `hg log` to see if there are new changesets and get the number (or the hash) of the first changeset from the newly pulled changesets.
+2. Use `hg log --graph` or `hg wip` to see if there are new changesets and get the number (or the hash) of the first changeset from the newly pulled changesets.
 Let's say its number is 54321.